You are currently viewing Comparison of 14 Electronic Glasses for Use as Assistive Technology for Low Vision

 They have added a new service called Team Viewer.
 A remote agent is given access, by your request, to help with desk-top personal computer on-screen navigation.

-Aira Subscription ServiceOpens in a new tab. by Aira Tech Corp.
+Aira Subscription Service by Aira Tech Corp.

 • Type of Feedback: Auditory, as seen by an agent at a remote location.